go-aah/docs/aah-cli-tool.md

 # if you're in app base dir, just execute
 aah build

-aah build -profile=qa # you can use short flag -ap
+aah build -profile=qa # you can use short flag -p

 aah build -artifactPath=/Users/jeeva  # you can use short flag -ap